 Intended outcome Success criteria Improved and maintained reading attainment among disadvantaged pupils.
-Reading outcomes in 2025/26 show that more than 80% of disadvantaged pupils met the expected standard To address the gaps in pupil learning, Children will achieve more closely in line with their Peers (PPG children will close the gap) Standard Improved and maintained writing attainment among disadvantaged pupils.
-To address the gaps in pupil learning, Children will achieve more closely in line with their Peers (PPG children will close the gap) Writing outcomes in 2025/26 show that more than 75% of disadvantaged pupils met the expected standard Improved and maintained maths attainment among disadvantaged pupils.
+Reading outcomes in 2025/26 show that more than 80% of disadvantaged pupils met the expected To address the gaps in pupil learning, Children will achieve more closely in line with their Peers (PPG children will close the gap) standard Improved and maintained writing attainment among disadvantaged pupils.
+Writing outcomes in 2025/26 show that more than 80% of disadvantaged pupils met the expected To address the gaps in pupil learning, Children will achieve more closely in line with their Peers (PPG children will close the gap) standard Improved and maintained maths attainment among disadvantaged pupils.
 Maths outcomes in 2025/26 show that more than 80% of disadvantaged pupils met the expected standard To address the gaps in pupil learning, Children will achieve more closely in line with their Peers (PPG children will close the gap)